[Also embedded in vdsutil.dll,

 Unlike all previous Windows versions, if you install Windows Vista on a hard disk with no existing partitions, the first partition will start at Absolute Sector 2048 (counting from zero; Sector 0 is where the MBR is located).
 This is an offset of exactly 1 Binary Megabyte (2048 * 512 = 1,048,576 bytes) into the disk.
 In hexadecimal, this is an offset of 100,000 hex (100000h = 1 MiB).
 The main reason Microsoft gave for doing this is found in their article, KB-923332; in which the number of sectors is given only in hexadecimal: 0x800 = 2048 and 0x3F = 63.

 Basically, since the starting offset for many disks, including the majority of Windows XP installs, was 63 (an odd number, they chose a starting offset that should give an even number of sectors for any large-sector drive manufacturers produce.
 They believe it could cause performance issues on large-sector drives if there were a "misalignment" between the size of a physical sector and the partition(s).
 Western Digital has already begun production of such hard disks; they call them Advanced Format drives, with physical sectors 8 times the size of a 512-byte sector (8 * 512 = 4096 bytes).
 But even with disks using 4 KiB-sized sectors, the Windows Vista offset of 1 MiB still gives us an equivalent offset of 256 sectors (1048576/4096 or 2048/8).
 If Microsoft had picked an offset of any even number of sectors divisible by the size of a new large-sector, wouldn't that solve any "misalignment" issue?
 So why not simply pick an offset of 32, 64 or even 128 KiB?
 Did Microsoft really want to be sure you could continue to use your Vista OS on drives with even much larger sector sizes?
-Whatever their thoughts on the issue might have been, technicians working with Vista OS hard disks (on either current or future models) now have a much larger sized reserved space (1,048,576 bytes vs. 32,256 bytes) they must deal with.
+[Actually, their reasoning was quite clear, but not widely shared: "The size of the advanced format sector was chosen because it matches the x86 page size and the NTFS cluster size."
+(Windows Internals 6th Edition, 2012, Part 2, page 126).]
+The point for technicians or forensics investigators working with Vista OS hard disks (on either current or future models) being that they now have a much larger sized reserved space (1,048,576 bytes vs. 32,256 bytes) they must deal with.

 So be aware of this when examining the MBR of a Vista OS disk.
 The typical Vista partition table (one with only a single Vista partition) will appear like this on current drive models: